Kumano region

 The Kumano Region (熊野地方, Kumano chihō) is a region situated on the southern part of the Kii Peninsula in Japan, former Muro District.
 It includes parts of Mie Prefecture, Wakayama Prefecture, and Nara Prefecture.
+It is home to three major shrines, Kumano Hongū Taisha, Kumano Nachi Taisha, and Kumano Hayatama Taisha.
+The Kumano region was first mentioned in the Kojiki as the burial site for the goddess Izanami, said to be at Hananoiwaya Shrine.

-In 2004 it became a UNESCO designated World Heritage Site.
+In 2004 it became a UNESCO-designated World Heritage Site.